The law on divorce has changed and no fault divorce will replace the old system. This change is likely to come into effect in or after Autumn 2021.

 Who can get a no-fault divorce?

-Anyone who is entitled to a divorce in England and Wales will be able to apply for no fault divorce.
+Anyone who is entitled to a divorce in England and Wales can apply for no fault divorce.
 This means that the English and Welsh court needs to have jurisdiction to deal with your case.

 Generally you can get divorced here if you or your spouse live or are domiciled here.
 You don’t need British citizenship and you can get divorced in England or Wales even if you were married in another country.